MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-authenticator-app.md

 ## Next steps

-- To get started with passkeys, see [Enable passkeys in Microsoft Authenticator sign in (preview)](how-to-enable-authenticator-passkey.md).
+- To get started with passkeys, see [How to enable passkeys in Microsoft Authenticator for Microsoft Entra ID](how-to-enable-authenticator-passkey.md).

 - For more information about passwordless sign-in, see [Enable passwordless sign-in with the Microsoft Authenticator](howto-authentication-passwordless-phone.md).